aradi/fypp/docs/fypp.rst

 Introduction
 ************

-FYPP is a Python powered Fortran preprocessor.
+Fypp is a Python powered Fortran preprocessor.
 It extends Fortran with condititional compiling and template metaprogramming capabilities.
 It is written in Python and uses Python to evaluate expressions in preprocessor commands, enabling high flexibility in formulating metaprogramming tasks.
 It puts strong emphasis on robustness and on neat integration into Fortran developing toolchains.

-FYPP was inspired by the `pyratemp
+Fypp was inspired by the `pyratemp
 <http://www.simple-is-better.org/template/pyratemp.html>`_ templating engine
 [#]_.
 Although it shares many concepts with pyratemp, it was written from scratch focusing on the special needs when preprocessing Fortran source files.
-FYPP natively supports the output of synchronization line directives, which are used by many compilers to generate compiler messages with correct line numbers.
-Unlike most CPP/FPP-like preprocessors, FYPP also supports iterations, multiline macros, continuation lines in preprocessor directives and automatic line folding.
+Fypp natively supports the output of synchronization line directives, which are used by many compilers to generate compiler messages with correct line numbers.
+Unlike most cpp/fpp-like preprocessors, Fypp also supports iterations, multiline macros, continuation lines in preprocessor directives and automatic line folding.
 It generally tries to extend the modern Fortran language with some useful features without tempting you to use it for tasks, which could/should be